EV PLAN

 Kentucky was allotted nearly $70 million in federal funding through the Bipartisan Infrastructure Law to expand EV chargers over the next five years.
 The creation and update of the EV Infrastructure Deployment Plan are requirements to unlocking funding to build infrastructure along Alternative Fuel Corridors.

 The Kentucky Transportation Cabinet and Energy and Environment Cabinet, in partnership with the Public Service Commission and Federal Highway Administration, developed and submitted the initial plan in May 2022.
 It was approved in September of 2022 by the U.S. Department of Transportation and the U.S. Department of Energy (Joint Office), securing federal funds for five years with the first $25 million available immediately.
-The latest plan was submitted August 30, 2024, and approval is anticipated in fall 2024.
+The latest plan was submitted August 30, 2024, and was approved November 15, 2024.
 This secures funding for FY 2025.

 Read the Plan